alexaurrea98/SureStart/README.md

 ## Reflections
 #### Day 1: 02.08.2021
 I am very excited to be part of Vail spring 2021!
 What caught my attention about this program in the first place was the fact that it's centered around AI and ML.
 I recently changed to a computer engineering degree and was wanting to take some machine learning classes, however, my schedule won't allow me to.
 In this year's VAIL program I hope to learn how to work with AI and deep learning.
 I also hope to not be intimmidated by this field of study.
 Lastly, I want to see what I am capable of during the makeathon.
 I look forward to meeting and working with great people and hope to stay connected for years to come!

+### Day 2: 02.09.2021
+Today was great!
+I got to meet my mentor and he was very nice and helpful.
+I enjoyed reading about ML.
+The article made ML a little less intimidating as it explained how mathematical models are used to create these complex problem solvers.
+It was also helpful to learn the difference between supervised and unsupervised ML methods because we will need to decide which to use for specific problems.
+The learning activiy in Jupyter was also very helpeful.
+I was able to install different pyhton modules I did not have before.
+Overall, very informative.